bioinf-mcb/metagenome_assembly/README.md

 This step will perform quality control of your reads with `Kneaddata` and assemble quality-controlled reads into contigs using `MegaHIT`.

  - Requirements
-   - `input_folder` - path to directory with paired shotgun sequencing files (fastq.gz, fastq, fq.gz, fq formats)
+   - `input_folder` - path to directory with paired shotgun sequencing files. (fastq.gz, fastq, fq.gz, fq formats)
    - `bt2_index` - path to a directory with a Bowite2 index.
 In case the folder doesn't contain an index, the user would be proposed to download GRCh38 index used for decontamination of metagenomic samples from human DNA.
     - `output_folder` - path to a directory where the results will be saved.
  - Optional arguments